hjrnunes/copa/README.md

 # COPA - Culinary Operating Procedure Adviser

 COPA is a Clojure/Clojurescript recipe manager.
 It is a bit rough around the edges, and it's purpose is mainly for me to learn Clojurescript and related frontend technologies.
 But it's a fairly complete example of a Clojure/Clojurescript SPA with an API backend so it might be useful for beginners.
+Plus, accepts Markdown for the recipe preparation!

 Started with a [Luminus][1] template.